barrytsmith/slightbox/README.md

 Currently, it doesn't look like it's the smartest way to handle the images.
 All full-sized images are being loaded with the rest of the page, then just made larger in the lightbox.
 I plan to extend this to support thumbnails and even just links to images.

 The reason I've done it this particular way is because I built this for my personal site, and I'm loading the images at the user's request.
 Check out my implementation of it on [my personal site](http://barrytsmith.com).

+Currently hasn't been tested very many browsers, but it probably doesn't work in IE8 and below.
+Also only supports images, not videos or other media yet.